Root Canal Therapy

 Are you suffering from severe tooth or gum pain especially when you chew or expose the area to hot or cold food/drink?

-For the patients who are suffering from tooth decay and if it has been reached to such a level that even tooth filling may not work to heal it then, root canal therapy is the best possible solution.
+We can evaluate you to see whether tooth decay has reached a level that even a tooth filling may not heal, in which case root canal therapy may be the best solution.

-A root canal procedure is necessary in many cases in which tooth decay is severe enough to reach the nerve-filled pulp of the tooth.
+When tooth decay is severe enough to reach the nerve-filled pulp of the tooth, a root canal is necessary.
 The pulp of a tooth is a soft area at the core of the tooth, and is filled with nerves that connect to the root of a tooth through the root canal.
-When this area becomes infected, it can be a source of continuing toothaches and severe pain when the tooth is used in actions such as chewing.
+When this area becomes infected, it can be a source of continuing toothaches and severe pain.

-If you are suffering from prolonged toothaches, severe tooth pain, or uncomfortably intense dental sensitivity to heat and cold, you should strongly consider scheduling an appointment with Studio City Dental Center in order to determine whether or not a root canal procedure is necessary.
+If you are suffering from prolonged toothaches, severe tooth pain, or uncomfortably intense dental sensitivity to heat and cold, we can help determine whether or not a root canal procedure is necessary.